Video shows officers dragged Tyreek Hill out of his car after he put his window back up

-MIAMI GARDENS, Fla. — (AP) — A police officer dragged Miami Dolphins wide receiver Tyreek Hill out of his sports car by his arm and head and then forced him face first onto the ground after Hill put up the window of his sports car during a traffic stop before Sunday's game, body camera video released Monday shows.
+MIAMI GARDENS, Fla.
+(AP) — A police officer dragged Miami Dolphins wide receiver Tyreek Hill out of his sports car by his arm and head and then forced him face-first onto the ground after Hill put up the window of his car during a traffic stop before Sunday’s game, body camera video released Monday shows.

 The video showed that the altercation between the Miami-Dade County officers and Hill escalated quickly.
 The officers cursed at Hill but he did not resist their physical force or strike at them.
 He did tell one officer, “Don’t tell me what to do.”
 Six officers’ body camera videos have been released.